BYUsa-Minecraft-Club/Shopkeepers/README.md

 | /shopkeepers admin playershoplimit remove &lt;player name&gt;              | Removes the specific limit for specified player (reverts to default)                                                                                                |
 | /shopkeepers admin playershoplimit list                                    | Lists shop limits for any player with a limit set                                                                                                                   |

+Aditionally, any player with the luckperms permission `shopkeepers.admin` (or is a server operator) may set the shown player of a mannequin shopkeeper.
+Other players cannot make this edit.